Leirvik: Name

-Confusingly, when the municipality of Stord declared that Leirvik was a town in 1997, they decided to name the town "Stord", with the village of Leirvik being the central part of the town.
+Confusingly, when Stord Municipality declared that the urban area of Leirvik was a town in 1997, they decided to name the town "Stord", with the village of Leirvik being the central part of the town.
 This was done because the Norwegian government required a populated place to have at least 5,000 residents in order to be called a town.
 Leirvik alone did not have enough residents unless the whole surrounding areas were also included, so the name "Stord" would represent the whole area.
 Even though this is the official name, the public acceptance of this has been minimal and controversial, and the name of the urban community remains "Leirvik".

 The name Leirvik (Leirvík) translates into "clay bay".
-The word "leire" meaning "clay" and "vik" meaning "bay".
+The name is derived from the Old Norse words leira which means "clay" and vík which means "bay".
 The name comes from the high concentration of clay in the ground.
 The locals often colloquially refer to Leirvik by the name "Vikjo", meaning "the bay" in local dialect, rather than "Leirvik".